 We believe our existing liquidity and cash flows from operations are adequate to fund our normal expected future business operations for the next twelve months.
 As our primary source of liquidity is our cash flow from operations, this will be dependent on our ability to maintain and increase revenue and/or continue to reduce operational expenses.
+We have suspended the payment of quarterly dividends in the immediate future.
 However, if our existing capital resources or cash flows become insufficient to meet current business plans, projections, and existing capital requirements, we may be required to raise additional funds, which may not be available on favorable terms, if at all.